By Hamed Ashrafi

 Conclusion Link to this section

 We discussed how you can create a weldment profile and how you should use it in SolidWORKS.
-We cover all the important features and tips and tricks related to weldmnets in solidwroks.
+We cover all the important features and tips and tricks related to weldments in solidwroks.
 However, there is always more to learn.
 You can use links below to learn more about SolidWORKS weldment profiles and how to use them.

-Also see Link to this section
+Also Read Link to this section